Lebanon's deadlock fuels seventh day of street protests | Law-Order

 Lebanon's deadlock fuels seventh day of street protests

-Demonstrators burnt tires to block main roads all over Lebanon for the seventh straight day on Monday in anger at more than a year of economic crisis and seven months of political paralysis.
+Lebanon's president asked security forces to prevent roadblocks after protesters shut main roads across the country for a seventh straight day on Monday in anger at more than a year of economic crisis and months of political paralysis.

+Measures agreed in a meeting with top security and government officials included ordering a crackdown on anyone "violating the monetary and credit" law, including foreign exchange bureaus, a statement said.
+Since the Lebanese pound, which has lost 85% of its value, tumbled to a new low last week, protesters have blocked roads daily.

-"We have said several times that there will be an escalation because the state isn't doing anything," said Pascale Nohra, a protester in Jal al-Dib."
-Protests at the start of Lebanon's financial crisis in 2019 brought hundreds of thousands onto the streets to bring down the government.
+"We have said several times that there will be an escalation because the state isn't doing anything," said Pascale Nohra, a protester on a main highway in the Jal al-Dib area.
+As Lebanon's financial crisis erupted in late 2019, a wave of mass protest rocked the country, with outrage boiling over at leaders who have overseen decades of state graft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)